sancelot/one_drive_full/README.md

 This script will list your onedrive folder content and computes size of each file, including size of versioned files

+I quickly made this script from scratch, to identify problems in my onedrive.Then, any improvements are welcomed :-)

 # setup
 pip install -r requirements.txt